Return to No Frills NZ Literature home page.

 'D'you like another?'

-'Thanks, but no.' The smell of the chips and ketchup were making Truscott unaccountably hungry.
-He added, 'My wife will be waiting for us.'
+'Thanks, but no, I don't think so.'
+The smell of the chips and ketchup was making Truscott unaccountably hungry.
+He added, 'My wife will be waiting for us at home.'

 'Right.'

 Winterburn stood up too, and he led Truscott out into the passageway.
 Jason and Zack were following along behind.
-Winterburn reached for the front door, half-turning in the narrow space, and said, 'Your boy got hurt, eh?'
+At the front door Winterburn reached out for the chrome handle, half-turning himself back in the narrow space, and said, 'Your boy got hurt, eh?'

 'I'll keep an eye on him.'

 Ah, this was progress indeed.
 Truscott nodded his thanks.
-He walked out the door and remembered Jason and turned back for him at the porch, but as he did so, his eyes fell not on his son but on Zack.
+Winterburn opened the door for him and Truscott walked out and remembered Jason, turning back at the porch for the boy; but as he did so, his eyes fell not on his own son but on Zack.
 That little, grown-up-looking rogue in his footy t-shirt and high-fashion haircut, he was passing a finger across his brown neck at Jason: a you're-dead gesture.
-Jason was stepping over the front-mat, and Truscott wasn't even sure if his son had seen the signal, or perhaps not.
+Jason was stepping out over the front-mat, and Truscott wasn't even sure if his son had seen the signal, or perhaps not.

 But they were heading down the concrete driveway now.
-Winterburn was nowhere behind them, though the Alsatian was trotting along cheerfully at their heels--Truscott was going to have to get rid of it when they reached that wire-mesh gate.
+Winterburn was nowhere behind them, though the Alsatian was trotting along cheerfully enough at their heels--Truscott was going to have to get rid of it when they reached the wire-mesh gate.
 Seedy, the beer was definitely making him feel unwell.
-He saw his car across the street, realised that he'd been foolish in not parking it under a light in this part of Palmerston North and almost began to wonder for the first time if he hadn't made a mistake.
+He saw his car waiting across the road, realised that he'd been foolish in not parking it under a streetlight in this part of Palmerston North, and for the first time began to wonder somewhat if he hadn't made a mistake.

 Copyright Ian Richards, 2008